Arrive Johannesburg, South Africa

 Cape Town | Robben Island & Table Mountain

-This morning, gain insider access to Robben Island, home to one of the notorious prisons where iconic anti-apartheid revolutionary Nelson Mandela was held.
-Set out on a private tour of this moving UNESCO World Heritage Site, learning about the island’s 400-year history and viewing one of the cells where the late president was held during his 27 years of imprisonment.
+This morning, set out for Robben Island, home to one of the notorious prisons where iconic anti-apartheid revolutionary Nelson Mandela was held.
+Tour this moving UNESCO World Heritage Site, learning about the island’s 400-year history and viewing one of the cells where the late president was held during his 27 years of imprisonment.
 After lunch, drive through the scenic, shrub-dotted landscape to Table Mountain, ascending its sky-high plateau by cable car (weather permitting) for dazzling views of the city and sea.
 Next, venture to Old Cape Town for glimpses of City Hall, the Grand Parade and Groote Kerk, South Africa’s oldest church.
 Conclude with a stroll through the tranquil Company Gardens, a national mall encompassing the Houses of Parliament, Tuynhuis (presidential residence), National Art Gallery and National Library.
 This evening, enjoy a special farewell dinner with your fellow guests.

 Depart Cape Town

-Today, transfer to Cape Town Airport, where you are assisted with check-in for your departing flight.
+Today, transfer to Cape Town International Airport, where you are assisted with check-in for your departing flight.